Celleb/js-utils/README.md

 #### compare

-Returns true when the `stringify` value of to items are identical.
+Returns `true` when the `stringify` value of two items are identical.

 Example